-Applications must be submitted a minimum of 90 days before the proposed project or event takes place.
-Mini grant applications will be reviewed monthly at the Liberty Arts Commission meeting.
+Applications must be submitted a minimum of 60 days before the proposed project or event takes place.
+Mini grant applications are accepted year round and will be reviewed monthly at the Liberty Arts Commission meeting (second Thursday of each month).
 Award decisions will be communicated within two weeks of each review session.

 - Individuals with permanent residence in the greater Kansas City metro area are eligible to apply.

-- Liberty Arts Commission funds must be used for cultural art projects that take place within the Liberty, Missouri city limits.
+- Grant funds must be used for cultural art projects that take place within the Liberty, Missouri city limits.

-- All marketing materials, printed, digital or broadcast, must include the Liberty Arts Commission logo.
+- All marketing materials, printed, digital or broadcast must include language stating the project was made possible by the Liberty Arts Commission and the Arts Commission logo.

 - All programs funded by the Liberty Arts Commission must be open to the general public.

 - Applicants must demonstrate that facilities and projects will be accessible to people with disabilities.

 - The Grant may only be awarded to applicants that certify that they will comply with the City of Liberty's non-discrimination policy, a clause in the contract.

 - After the project is complete, a summary of the project/event would be appreciated.